Skip to main content

 Warning: 18+ (Adultery, explicit)

-She stepped into his apartment turning the lock as silently as she could.
-They share keys now, as it’s been a decade since that fateful day her life changed and the talks of marriage have already started in the two families.
-She has heard from a common friend that he was back from his business trip yesterday and wondered why he hadn’t called her since.
+She stepped into his apartment, turning the lock as silently as she could.
+They share keys now, as it’s been a decade since that fateful day her life changed, and the talks of marriage have already started in the two families.
+She had heard from a common friend that he was back from his business trip yesterday and wondered why he hadn’t called her since.
 It was already afternoon.
 Maybe he wanted to surprise her again at her office desk with a gift from Singapore, the place of his official visit.
 So she decided to go to his house in the afternoon and surprise him instead.
-His parents are off on a vacation and it’s the best plan to meet at his place after not seeing him for a month.
+His parents are off on a vacation, and it’s the best plan to meet at his place after not seeing him for a month.
 She stealthily made her way towards the bedroom door.

-He was in his richly furnished bedroom, inside the expensive linen they had brought together but not alone.
+He was in his richly furnished bedroom, inside the expensive linen they had brought together, but not alone.
 She met this girl at his promotion party.
 He is the one who introduced them and offered to bring them drinks.
-She gave an unconscious cry out of shock and they stopped their cuddling to look at her shocked.
-He sat up with wide eyes and her vision blurred … she ran towards the main door and heard him call out her name.
+She gave an unconscious cry out of shock, and they stopped their cuddling to look at her, shocked.
+He sat up with wide eyes, and her vision blurred … she ran towards the main door and heard him call out her name.
 Never had his voice sounded so cheap to her ears before…

-She got into the first cab she found on the streets and headed home switching off her cell phone.
+She got into the first cab she found on the streets and headed home, switching off her cell phone.

-The next day she switched it on in the office and it rang… it was her best friend.
+The next day, she switched it on in the office and it rang… it was her best friend.
 She picked it up, hoping she wouldn't cry…

 "Hello?"